 Even after 16 years, it cannot continue without your support.
 Covid-19 left us with no income from choir subscriptions or ticket sales in 2020.
-We also lost almost all the expected subvention support from French public funds – because we had applied for these for staging musical events which we had to cancel.
+We also lost almost all the expected subvention (grant-aid) support from French public funds for culture.
+We had applied for these for staging the musical events which we had to cancel.
 We reimbursed what we had received; yet many costs still have had to be met regularly as months have gone by without income.
 We are being brave and creative in 2021 but, with limited lead-time, ongoing and unpredictable travel restrictions andf infection rates, it’s going to be VERY difficult to put on even a reduced festival, especially in Britain where we have much less history and fewer loyal supporters.
 In the past we have begun planning for the next festival as soon as the last one is over.
-Selecting the repertoire, designing the Programme, engaging artists, recruiting singers and musicians and enrolling volunteers and students takes months of advance planning, as do the arrangements for travel, accommodation, booking venues, catering and publicing our concerts.
+Selecting the repertoire, designing the Programme, engaging artists, recruiting singers and musicians and enrolling volunteers and students takes months of advance planning, as do the arrangements for travel, accommodation, booking venues, catering and publicising our concerts.
 The French Musique Cordiale association, which runs the festival, & The Musique-Cordiale Trust, the British charity which supports it and which also arranges our musical events in Britain, need you for this campaign.
 Between us, we must hit a £50,000 annual target – to give us the resources to plan ahead, reshape, to make savings and to re-emerge, probably in new forms but with our established emphasis on musical quality, development of young talent and European cultural exchange.
 Thank you to those who have helped us in the past by donating, pledging or raising money or by arranging events and inviting your friends to help.
 WHY NOT BECOME A FRIEND or DONOR?
 Or SPONSOR an event or musician?
 The continuing Covid restrictions have also prevented us from holding our usual pre-festival Musical Soirée, a vital fund-raiser that for 15 years enabled us to pay our way.